Alone Together (Dave Mason album)

 Alone Together is the debut solo album by former Traffic member Dave Mason, released in 1970.
 Mason was joined on the album by a roster of guest musicians, including Bonnie Bramlett, Leon Russell, Jim Capaldi, Rita Coolidge, Carl Radle and Jim Gordon.
-The song "Only You Know and I Know" reached number #42 on the Billboard charts in the US and was the record's major commercial success.
+The song "Only You Know and I Know" reached number No. 42 on the Billboard charts in the US and was the record's major commercial success.

 Packaging

 About 30% of the records were produced in so-called marble vinyl, a swirled mix of pink, brown and beige, rather than the usual black vinyl.
 The original record jacket is a tri-fold with a half-pocket on the inside to hold the record (originally issued without a paper inner sleeve).
 The top of the tri-fold has a die-cut image of Mason in a top hat and morning dress, collaged behind a rocky outcrop, and there is a small die-cut hole at the top to permit the jacket to be hung on the wall as a poster.